Athletic Department Staff

 Send An E-mail

-At UMass, Sinnett has served as the media liason for several postseason events including three rounds of the 2007 NCAA Men's Soccer Tournament, the 2008 A-10 Women's Lacrosse Tournament and the 2008 A-10 Track & Field Championships.
+At UMass, Sinnett has served as the media liaison for several postseason events including three rounds of the 2007 NCAA Men's Soccer Tournament, the 2008 & 2013 A-10 Women's Lacrosse Tournament and the 2008 A-10 Track & Field Championships.
 Additionally, in the fall of 2004, he coordinated the media efforts of the Atlantic 10 Women's Soccer Tournament hosted by UMass.
 In the springs of 2005, 2007 and 2008, he worked extensively with the NCAA Amherst Regional Softball Tournament and as a member of the Management Staff of the NCAA Women's Lacrosse Final Four in 2005.
-He has also worked with the men's basketball team during a pair of NIT runs and the football team which appeared in the 2006 NCAA Championship Title game.
+He has also worked with the men's basketball team during three NIT runs, including to the 2012 Final Four, and the football team which appeared in the 2006 NCAA Championship Title game.

 In his time at UMass, several of Sinnett's media guides have been ranked among the top nationally and in the Northeast by the College Sports Information Directors of America (CoSIDA).
 In 2004-05, the UMass Cross Country/Track & Field guide took fifth nationally in the Multi-Sport division - just behind the Arkansas media guide as one of two cross country/track publications in the top five.
 In 2005-06, he assisted with the publication of the football media guide which placed fourth nationally among I-AA books.
 Additionally, his men's soccer media guide was ranked 10th nationally and tops in the Northeast, while both the men's and women's track and field guides won first in the district as well.